ZhijianZhou01/metav/README.md

 ```
 <b>Note, if metav is installed by `pip` tool, you also need to manually install the software dependencies, please see section 3.</b>

-### 2.3. or using binary file
-The binary file of metav (for linux system) can be downloaded from https://github.com/ZhijianZhou01/metav/releases.

-<b>Note that if you use the metav binary directly, you also need to manually install the software dependencies, please see section 3.</b>

 ## 3. Software dependencies